Make a Podcast RSS widget

 First you need to find the URL that gives you the podcast’s RSS feed.
 The feed is often not displayed as an icon and may take a little searching to find.

 Tip: If you are not sure if a link is a podcast feed, then simply copy the URL you need to know about into the Feed URL on the FeedWind site and it will display the feed in a preview window.
-Note: You may need to adjust the container dimensions to see it properly.

 When you find the site with podcast feeds you want to display, simply right click over the link for the podcast and from the dropdown menu, select “copy link address,” and then go to the FeedWind RSS setup page and paste the link into the RSS Feed field.